3 Reasons to Cultivate Gratitude for Teachers

 As fall turns to winter, it’s not surprising that “focusing on the positive” might become more difficult.
 When I share with fellow educators (and my own family) the importance of gratitude for teachers, sometimes I’m met with an eye roll or blank stare.
 This is understandable!
-Not only are we experiencing seasonal shifts that affect our bodies and minds in real ways, but the time change, cold and flu season, (and a myriad of other day-to-day demands), influence our ability to identify the things we appreciate in our lives and practice gratitude.
+Not only are we experiencing seasonal shifts that affect our bodies and minds in real ways, but the time change, cold and flu season (and a myriad of other day-to-day demands), influence our ability to identify the things we appreciate in our lives and feel truly thankful for teachers—including ourselves.

 And still, cultivating a gratitude practice for teachers has so many benefits!